Interactive Components

 Components with Dependencies

-How to create components with dependencies without “messing up” the presenters that will use them?
-Thanks to the clever features of the DI container in Nette, as with using traditional services, we can leave most of the work to the framework.
+How to create components with dependencies without “cluttering” the presenters that will use them?
+Thanks to the smart features of the DI container in Nette, similar to using classic services, most of the work can be left to the framework.

-Let's take as an example a component that has a dependency on the PollFacade service:
+Let's take an example of a component that has a dependency on the PollFacade service:

 class PollControl extends Control